kekefreedog/CrazyPHP/docs/Core/Migration.md

 *Exemple*

-You want replace `window.Crazyobject.pages.register(` by `window.Crazyobject.register(` in all ts file in the folder `@app_root/app/Environment` and then noticed that this action required to rebuild the front script
+You want replace `window.Crazyobject.pages.register(` by `window.Crazyobject.register(` in all ts file in the folder `@app_root/app/Environment` and then noticed that this action required to rebuild the front script files.

 Here the action you can use :
 ```yml